Written byAnna Yuan

 Didn't locate the files that you want with the methods mentioned above?
 Well, let's move forward to the next method.

-Step 3: Once the scanning process is finished, you can spotlight the files that you want according to their file types.
+- Once the scanning process is finished, you can spotlight the files that you want according to their file types.

 How to hide hidden files on Mac?